HarvardPL/Co-InflowPrototype/README.md

-## Coarse-grained Information Flow Control for Java-like languages
+## (Oakland 2021 Co-Inflow paper) Co-Inflow Prototype Java 8

 ### Paper

-This repo contains data relevant to our paper to appear in S&P 2021: Co-Inflow: Coarse-grained Information Flow Control for Java-like Languages.([link](https://people.seas.harvard.edu/~chong/abstracts/XiangC2021.html))
+This repo contains a prototype implementation of our Oakland 2021 paper: Co-Inflow: Coarse-grained Information Flow Control for Java-like Languages.([link](https://people.seas.harvard.edu/~chong/abstracts/XiangC2021.html))

 ### Contents
 This repo includes the following

-1. IFSpec benchmarking results
+1. Co-Inflow prototype
-2. Co-Inflow prototype
+2. IFSpec benchmarking results
 3. Case studies appeared in the paper

 The directory of this repo is the following: